sgotzler/ENGL-257/_posts/2025-01-07-video-essays.markdown

 ---

-#### <a name="head1"></a>**Phase 1: Ideation and Modeling**
+#### <a name="head1"></a>**Phase 1: Ideation and Planningg**

 In the first phase of this project, students will view several sample video essays, and spend time in class discussing them.
-These samples will be analyzed as variable samples of the genre, and will form the basis of a collaborative ideation exercise to facilitate brainstorming ideas for possible video essays.
-This initial period of ideation will be followed by the submission of a formal proposal at the end of Unit 2.
+These samples will be analyzed as variable models of the genre, and will form the basis of a collaborative ideation exercise to facilitate brainstorming ideas for possible video essays.
+This initial period of ideation will be followed by the submission of a formal proposal at the end of week 12.
 The proposal will identify a topical focus for their essay, and explain its relevance to the course.

 ##### **Collaborative Ideation Workshop**

-Before attending class in week 5 students should complete the following:
+Before attending class in week 12 students should complete the following:

 - **View** the sample video essay [“Frames of Mind” by Jordan Tynes and Maurizio Viano](http://mediacommons.org/intransition/2015/03/12/frames-mind)
-- **View** the sample video essay ["Special Effectivities" by Ian Bryce Jones](http://mediacommons.org/intransition/special-effectivities?fbclid=IwAR2aBlrkkFzZAPgPf8jA3FKC-NAIRcprhQKzVYpRAbz9HLfvwq5mHWywfuA)
-- **View** the sample video essay ["Tarkovsky/This Side of the Screen" by Rick Warner](https://vimeo.com/205626288)
-- **View** the sample video essay ["Avatar in the Machine: The Fracture of Avatarial Identity in *SUPERHOT*" by Ben van Welzen](https://uncch.instructure.com/courses/33866/discussion_topics/230654)
+- **View** the sample video essay ["Avatar in the Machine: The Fracture of Avatarial Identity in *SUPERHOT*" by Ben van Welzen](https://adminliveunc-my.sharepoint.com/:v:/g/personal/sgotzler_ad_unc_edu/Ea7zHzV0oT5Hlk6nKnn-E3QBxa-mi4cUHY-yIQwZmaMRZQ?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=DyYhMT)

 ##### **Video Essay Proposals**

-All students will submit a formal proposal for their video essay projects by Wednesday, October 18th.
+All students will submit a formal proposal for their video essay projects by Friday, April 4th.

 Video Essay Proposals should be no more than 2-3 pages in length (incl. timeline), and must address each of the following three areas: